DS-100/textbook/notebooks/ch15/bias_cv.md

           Test set size: 92

-We now fit polynomial regression models using the training set `X_train` and `y_train`, one for each polynomial degree from 1 to 10.
+We now fit polynomial regression models using the training set, one for each polynomial degree from 1 to 10.

 ```python